 Scheduling

-Timing is dependent upon existing schedules of the SPC-OFP and the selection process of the reviewers.
-Notwithstanding the procedural process, the review workshop should occur within the first four (4) months of the year, to accommodate SPC-OFP commitments and allowing time for the reviewers to prepare a report for the following Scientific Committee meeting.
-The Chair of the peer review panel will present the review to the Scientific Committee.
+Timing is dependent upon existing schedules of the SPC-OFP, the WCPFC Secretariat and the selection process and availability of the independent expert peer reviewers.
+The Chair of the peer review panel will present the review to the following Scientific Committee.

 Composition